 Reduced hospital visits and associated costs

-While there are plenty of advantages of adopting IoMT solutions for healthcare businesses, there are some challenges associated with it.
+While there are plenty of advantages to adopting IoMT solutions for healthcare businesses, there are also challenges.

-Key challenges in implementing Internet of Medical Things
+Key challenges in implementing the Internet of Medical Things

-IoMT comes with unique legal, regulatory, technical, and privacy challenges because the IoMT ecosystem is complex and has many stakeholders.
-They include:
+IoMT comes with unique legal, regulatory, technical, and privacy challenges because the IoMT ecosystem is complex and has many stakeholders, including:

 - Medical device manufacturers;